 The EPA is finally moving forward on updating clean air protections that will reduce this potentially deadly pollution.
 But of course, well-funded Big Polluters are opposed to these smog standards and are pushing back as hard as they can.

 Champions in Congress are standing up to climate change deniers and calling for action.
 Here are a few highlights from recent activities:

 Senators Maria Cantwell (WA), Barbara Boxer (CA), Ed Markey (MA), and Jeff Merkley (OR) spoke out against overriding President Obama’s veto of the bill attempting to force approval of the dirty Keystone XL tar sands pipeline.
 Senator Sheldon Whitehouse (RI) joined Senator Markey for a press conference against this attempt to

-Gene Karpinski, President of the League of Conservation Voters, wrote a new blog on Huffington Post about what a great week it has been for climate change advocates:
+Gene Karpinski, President of the League of Conservation Voters (LCV), wrote a new blog on Huffington Post about the 2014 National Environmental Scorecard that LCV released today:

 The American public's growing concern about climate change in 2014 stands in stark contrast to the anti-environment agenda and votes of the U.S. House of Representatives, as detailed in this year's National Environmental Scorecard.

 Fortunately, the House's breathtaking attacks on our air, water, lands, and wildlife were blocked by

 There’s just a week left until the board of directors of the Salt River Project (SRP) votes on a plan that would impose an across-the-board rate increase and an additional tax for customers with rooftop solar.
 I couldn’t be prouder of the effort our community has made heading into that vote to make sure that our call for Sol, Not Coal be heard